Music

 Recording

-In addition to band related recordings, I’ve had the honour of contributing to a few other projects.
+In addition to band related recordings, I’ve had the joy of contributing to a few other projects.
 The most recent of these was through a mate of mine, Carey who was recording some tracks with the fantastic Julia Lenhardt I contributed some B3 organ to “Wasting Time” which is just a cracker of a tune I reckon :).
 Continuing the Organ theme was a solo on the track “One Minute” from The Barren Spinters third EP “Audionary”.?
 I also play B3 and some Clavinet on the Pivotal Point album “It Doesn’t Look Good On Paper” – a collaboration with a bunch of Canberra musicians back in 2014.

 Gigs